omiddavoodi/StellarisInGameLedger/README.md

 I'm https://www.reddit.com/user/Ariestinak on reddit.

-You can also contact me from my email: ariestinak@gmail.com
+You can also contact me by email: ariestinak@gmail.com